-Machine learning, Deep learning, Deep Multimodal fusion, Temporal fusion, Attention Mechanisms, Time-series forecasting, Hydrological forecasting, Hydrological-Hydraulic modelling, Atmospheric circulation factors, Signal processing, Flood/drought risk management, Probabilistic forecasting, Uncertainty quantification, Extreme predictions, Extreme distributions, Explainable AI (XAI), Explainable Anomaly Detection (XAD)
+Machine learning, Deep learning, Time-series forecasting, Signal processing, Hydrological-Hydraulic modelling, Deep Multimodal fusion, Uncertainty quantification, Extreme predictions, Explainable AI, Extreme distributions, Explainable Anomaly Detection

 Worked 3 years as an Analytics and Software Developer, Arcadis, UK